 1 | gpg --quick-generate-key '<User ID>' ed25519 cert never |

-This generates a Certify-only (cert
+This generates a Certify-only (cert) ed25519 key that never expires.

-can generally be anything.
+The <User ID> can generally be anything.
 The standard format follows the convention of:

 Your Name (comment) <your.email@address.com>